Takazacky-chan/CRLSTMNet/README.md

 ## Introduction
-This repository contains the original models described in Ran Chen, “Efficient CSI Feedback in FDD Massive MIMO", as the result of  postgraduate individual project
+This repository contains the original models described in Ran Chen, “Efficient CSI Feedback in FDD Massive MIMO", as the result of individual project

 ## Requirements
 - torch==1.12.0+cu116